Lancaster DUI Lawyer

 Need to Fight a DUI in Lancaster?
 We Can Help

-Regardless of the circumstances of your DUI/DWI charge, call the criminal defense attorneys at Ciccarelli Law Offices for a free consultation.
+Regardless of the circumstances of your DUI/DWI charge, call the dui attorneys at Ciccarelli Law Offices for a free consultation.
 We want to hear your story and potentially offer our services in your defense.
 Don’t assume an officer’s evidence against you is too great to talk down or avoid a DUI conviction.
 Only a DUI legal team can assess your situation and decide your chances for a successful defense.
-Call our Lancaster office at (610) 692-8700 to schedule your consultation.
+Our Lancaster County DUI attorneys have offices at 313 West Liberty Place, Lancaster PA 17603 and have represented individuals accused of drunk driving and DUI crimes throughout Lancaster County, including: Lancaster, Ephrata, Elizabethtown, Columbia, Lititz, Millersville, Willow Street, Mount Joy, Leola, New Holland, Manheim, East Petersburg, Akron, Denver, Maytown, Reamstown, Brownstown, Strasburg, Mountville, Salunga, Marletta, Quarryville, Swartzville, and Bowmansville.
+Call our Lancaster office at (717) 291-9400 to schedule your consultation.